Contents

 Average Number of Canadians with a High Net Worth

-Believe it or not, there are more people than you think that have a high net worth in Canada.
-Around 764,033 Canadians have a net worth of at least $1 million and at least 91,823 of those have a net worth that sits between $5 million and $30 million.
+Believe it or not, there are more people than you think who have a high net worth in Canada.
+Around 764,033 Canadians have a net worth of at least $1 million, and at least 91,823 of those have a net worth that sits between $5 million and $30 million.
 Around 10,395 Canadians have a net worth of around $30 million.

-Although it is difficult to determine where these people live in Canada, it makes sense to assume that they live in areas where the housing prices are significantly higher.
+Although it is difficult to determine where these people live in Canada, it makes sense to assume they live in areas with significantly higher housing prices.
 Especially if these homes were purchased before housing prices skyrocketed.
 For many, this significantly increased their overall net worth.

-For example: In West Vancouver the average household worth is $4,536,269 whereas it is $1,869,495 in North Vancouver.
-You will also find similar differences in other provinces as well.
-Especially since housing prices are hugely impactful to net worth.
-That being said, we should still take a look at the averages per province, just keep in mind that this is a relative number.
+For example, in West Vancouver, the average household worth is $4,536,269, whereas it is $1,869,495 in North Vancouver.
+You will also find similar differences in other provinces.
+Especially since housing prices have a huge impact on net worth.
+That being said, we should still look at the averages per province; just keep in mind that these are relative numbers.

-Depending on where you are living in Canada, the median net worth varies.
-While on average, median net worth is separated into age groups, it is also decided by location.
-Keep in mind though, these are not telling you what your net worth should be.
-Many people in the same age groups and various locations have a net worth that is much higher or lower than the median and the average.
+Depending on where you live in Canada, the median net worth varies.
+While provincial medians for net worth are, on average, separated into current age groups, they are also determined by location.
+Keep in mind, though, these are not telling you what your net worth should be.
+Many people in the same age groups and across various locations have net worths that are much higher or lower than the median and the average.
+Take a look at the following table to see what the vast majority of Canadian families hold.

 ProvinceMedian Net Worth